mandereh/alx-system_engineering-devops/0x19-postmortem/README.md

 Issue Summary:
-Duration: 1 hour, from 2:00 PM to 3:00 PM GMT+1
-Impact: Backend API was down resulting in all services dependent on it being inaccessible.
-Users were unable to perform actions on the app, and all services were showing errors.
-Approximately 90% of users were affected.
+On March 1st, 2023 from 2:30 PM to 3:15 PM WAT, users were unable to access the backend API service, resulting in a 500 error.
+Approximately 30% of users were impacted during this time.
+The root cause was identified as a database connection issue.

 Timeline:

-2:00 PM: Issue detected through monitoring alert.
+2:30 PM: The issue was detected by monitoring alerts.
-2:05 PM: Investigation began on the backend servers and logs were analyzed for the root cause.
+2:32 PM: An engineer was notified and began investigating the issue.
-2:15 PM: Debugging revealed that the error was being caused by a database connection issue.
+2:40 PM: Investigation showed that the backend API was returning a 500 error and the root cause was suspected to be a database connection issue.
-2:30 PM: Investigation focused on the database servers and logs were analyzed for the root cause.
-2:45 PM: It was discovered that the database server had run out of disk space causing the database to fail.
+2:50 PM: Misleading investigation paths were taken, including checking server logs and restarting the API service.
-2:50 PM: The incident was escalated to the database team for immediate resolution.
+3:00 PM: The incident was escalated to the database team for further investigation.
+3:15 PM: The database team identified the issue as a misconfiguration in the database connection pool and corrected the configuration.
-3:00 PM: The incident was resolved, and the backend API service was restored.
+3:20 PM: The backend API service was restored to normal functionality.
-Root cause and resolution:
+Root Cause and Resolution:
-The root cause of the issue was determined to be the database server running out of disk space, causing the database to fail.
-The database team resolved the issue by freeing up disk space, and the database server was brought back up.
-Once the database server was functional, the backend API was automatically restored.
+The root cause of the issue was a misconfiguration in the database connection pool, which led to the backend API service being unable to establish connections to the database.
+The database team corrected the configuration and tested the service to ensure it was functioning properly.

-Corrective and preventative measures:
+Corrective and Preventative Measures:

-Implement automatic monitoring and alerting systems for disk space usage.
-Implement a system to automatically scale up database servers when disk space usage is getting low.
-Increase the size of the database server disks to accommodate growth.
-Create a backup system for the database server to prevent data loss in case of disk failure.
-Develop a response plan to quickly address database server issues when they occur.
-Overall, we apologize for the inconvenience caused to our users.
-We have taken necessary steps to prevent this issue from happening again in the future.
-We will continue to monitor our systems and improve our infrastructure to ensure that our services are always available to our users.
+To prevent similar issues from occurring in the future, the following corrective and preventative measures will be taken:

+A post-incident review will be conducted to identify any gaps in monitoring and alerting.
+The database connection pool configuration will be reviewed and updated to ensure proper connection handling.
+Additional logging and monitoring will be implemented to provide greater visibility into database connection issues..